 Melissa Hunt, Superintendent

-SMUSD's Newly Appointed Superintendent, Melissa HuntPosted by Anna Lucia Roybal at 6/29/2017
+SMUSD's Newly Appointed Superintendent, Melissa HuntPosted by Anna Lucia Roybal on 6/29/2017

 San Marcos, CA – July 1, 2017 marks the official start for San Marcos Unified School District’s new Superintendent, Melissa Hunt.